primalw/kv_openssl/README.md

 kv_openssl
 ==========

-ECDH implementation with a smaller memoryfoorptint
+EC / ECDH implementation ( based on OpenSSL ) with a smaller memory foot print